SDivakarBhat/site_trial.github.io/index.md

 ## About

 Currently a final year masters student in Electrical Engineering Department at IIT Bombay with specialisation in Control and Computing.
 I work as a Project Research Assistant under Prof. Subhasis Chaudhuri in Vision and Image Processing Lab.
-My research interests include incremental learning, co-segmentation, few-shot/zero-shot learning and computer vision.
+My research interests include incremental learning, co-segmentation, few-shot/zero-shot learning and computer vision.&nbsp;
 My work basically focuses on the problems like catastrophic forgetting faced by deep learning networks in realtime situations and development of different strategies to counter such issues.

 ## Education